mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 Turing machines also contain a head, which is always at a particular point on the tape, has the ability to do four operations : move right, move left, put a 1, put a 0.
 All instructions look like this :
 In state X, if at <1 or 0>, perform one of the 4 operations, and goto state Y.

 We'll simulate these instructions in the substitution model.
 For this, first we'll need a representation of the head.
 We'll use a set of symbols to represent the head in different states.
-For each state, we'll have two symbols - one for "head at 1" and another for head at "0".
+For each state, we'll have two symbols - one for "head at 1" and another for "head at 0".

 At the start of your computation, you can introduce the head with the following short program :
 ```